Dexter Kernich-Drew

-Dexter Grant Kernich-Drew (born 16 October 1991) is an Australian professional basketball player for the Waverley Falcons of the NBL1 South.
+Dexter Grant Kernich-Drew (born 16 October 1991) is an Australian professional basketball player who last played for the Waverley Falcons of the NBL1 South.
 He played college basketball for Washington State before beginning a career in the National Basketball League.

 Early life and career

 Kernich-Drew was born in Melbourne, Victoria.
 He attended Caulfield Grammar School, where he competed in basketball, volleyball and track and field.
 He led the school's basketball team to the 2008 McDonald's Cup Senior Boys State Championship, where he was named the tournament MVP.
 Caulfield went on to capture the National School Basketball Tournament (NSBT) Championship, defeating Mountain Creek State High School.

 In 2009, Kernich-Drew played for the Waverley Falcons in the Big V Youth League Division 1.
 In 15 games for Waverley during the year, he averaged 23.3 points, 7.3 rebounds, 3.2 assists and 1.1 steals per game.
 He was subsequently named Player of the Year.
 He also played for Waverley the following year in the same league, averaging 24.8 points, 4.8 rebounds, 3.1 assists and 1.2 steals in 12 games.